- No Lay Matched Betting

 For 2) Your Own Bet – Creative Solutions

 3 Minimum Selection Case

-We all human being are creative creature and always come up with some solution.
-T&C of Create Your Own Bet varies between offers but it’s often the case that you need at least 3 selections like below Netbet Offer;
+We all human beings are creative creatures and always come up with some solution.
+T&C of Create Your Own Bet varies between offers but it’s often the case that you need at least 3 selections like the below Netbet Offer;

 So, how to lay off this offer?
 Find the various examples of at least 3 selections;

 Assuming there is an offer for Real Madrid vs PSG game.

 - If you back === Real Madrid to win & BTTS (Both teams to score) Yes & Under 3.5 goals You can lay === Correct score 1 (PSG) – 2 (Real Madrid)